The Driver

-The Driver is a 1978 American neo-noir crime thriller film written and directed by Walter Hill.
-It stars Ryan O'Neal, Bruce Dern, and Isabelle Adjani.
-O'Neal is the getaway driver for robberies whose exceptional talent has prevented him being caught.
-The Detective (Dern) promises pardons to a gang if they help catch him in a set-up robbery.
-The Driver seeks help from The Player.
+The Driver is a 1978 American neo-noir crime thriller film written and directed by Walter Hill, and starring Ryan O'Neal, Bruce Dern and Isabelle Adjani.
+The film featured only unnamed characters, and follows a getaway driver for robberies whose exceptional talent has prevented him being caught.
+A detective promises pardons to a gang if they help catch him in a set-up robbery.